 We believe in durable and sustainable developments, and our apartment blocks for former slum dwellers are built to last.
 While the sites were under construction, we provided temporary housing for the slum-dwelling families, as well as medical camps and counseling.
 To date, we have successfully relocated 1,600 families from abysmal slums into clean, new apartment blocks, so they could begin their life anew in sunny, hygienic spaces with proper plumbing, water and electricity.
 But we didn’t stop there - read more about our efforts to improve quality of life for slumdwellers and former slumdwellers, including tutoring for children, adult education, regular medical check-ups and more.

-Spread across 11 acres on the banks of the Athi River, the Amrita Watoto Boma Children’s Home provides food, an English-medium education and healthcare in a loving environment.
-At present, the home has 78 children, and will expand to serve 108 children in January 2014.
+Spread across 11 acres on the banks of the Athi River, the Amrita Watoto Boma Children’s Home cares for 160 children by providing food, an English-medium education and healthcare in a loving environment.
 The children also take weekly yoga classes, and are taught creative arts, sewing and permaculture.
 The home is run with the assistance of four teachers, two cooks, a gardener and our volunteers.
 The children are selected from the neighboring villages after site visits by our volunteers to identify truly needy children whose parents or guardians cannot afford to provide for their basic needs.

 The school library is kept open every Saturday for two hours for children from neighboring villages to read and enjoy our collection of books on various topics ranging from science, geography, philosophy, world languages, and general knowledge.